 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-These orange marmalade crumble bars feature buttery crust, layered with orange marmalade filling, and topped with crumble topping.
-Definitely a quick tea break treat, especially if you want to whip up something quickly for visiting guests this Chinese New Year!
+These orange marmalade crumble bars have a super buttery crust, layered with orange marmalade filling, and topped again with crumble topping.
+Definitely a quick tea break snack, especially if you want to whip up something quickly for visiting guests this Chinese New Year!

 Is It Easy to Make These Orange Marmalade Crumble Bars?